mi4-corporation/iadc-isp-docs/IADC ISP API Developer Guide.md

 **Route Parameters**
 * *companyID* - ID value of the company you want to create or update the operation categories of
     * Can be found using the [Get All Companies](#get-all-companies) endpoint
-* *reportMonth* - Month of the monthly report in 'MMYYYY' format
+* *reportMonth* - Month of the monthly report in 'YYYYMM' format
     * Date must be a current or past month of the currently active year.
 * *operationCategoryID* - ID of the operation category you want to create or update
     * Can be found using the [Get Operation Categories](#get-operation-categories) endpoint or in the